-Fatma Sonmez-Leopold, Ph.D., assistant professor of finance at Syracuse University’s Martin J. Whitman School of Management was honored as one of the 2020 Top 50 undergraduate business professors in the world by Poets and Quants for Undergrads, a higher education website for those interested in pursuing a business school education.
+Fatma Sonmez-Leopold, Ph.D., assistant teaching professor of finance at Syracuse University’s Martin J. Whitman School of Management was honored as one of the 2020 Top 50 undergraduate business professors in the world by Poets and Quants for Undergrads, a higher education website for those interested in pursuing a business school education.
 Poets and Quants gives this award to faculty who “transform students’ minds as well as hearts.”

 A member of the Whitman School faculty since 2017, Sonmez-Leopold received her Ph.D. in finance from the Joseph L. Rotman School of Management, University of Toronto.
 She also has master’s degrees in both engineering management and mathematics from Middle East Technical University in Turkey.
 Sonmez-Leopold currently teaches courses in managerial finance, investment analysis and fixed income securities and principles, as well as coordinates a core corporate finance course.
 Her research interests include empirical asset pricing and investments, as well as corporate behavior and household finance.